 A decision regarding your appeal will be sent to you within 30 days of receipt of your written request.
 If your appeal is denied, the denial notice will include information to identify the claim involved; the specific reasons for the decision; the plan provisions on which the decision is based; a description of applicable internal and external review processes and contact information for an office of consumer assistance or ombudsman (if any) that might be available to assist you with the claims and appeals processes; and any additional information needed to perfect your claim.
 You have the right to a full and fair impartial review of your claim.
-You have the right to review your file and the right to receive, upon request and at no charge, the information used to review your appeal.
+You have the right to receive, upon request and at no charge, the information used to review your appeal.
 You also have the right to request the diagnosis code and treatment code and their corresponding meanings, which will be provided to you if available (i.e., if the information was submitted, relied upon, considered, or generated in connection with the determination of your claim).

 If you are not satisfied with the decision made on the appeal, you may request in writing, within 90 days of the receipt of notice of the decision, a second-level appeal.
 A second-level appeal may be initiated by you or your authorized representative (such as your physician).
-To initiate a second-level appeal, provide the following information in writing:
+To initiate a second-level appeal, the following information must be submitted by mail or fax to the appropriate department for clinical or administrative review requests: